ericashin221/RTS_comparison/README.txt

 Scripts to run RTS tools

-This research includes empirical study on running 4 RTS tools, STARTS, Ekstazi, HyRTS, and Clover.
-The order of the script running matters.
+This research includes an empirical study of running four RTS tools, STARTS, Ekstazi, HyRTS, and OpenClover.

+The empirical study was conducted on a Linux (Fedora) workstation, a 4-core 3.2GHz machine with 12GB memory, Java 64-Bit Server version 1.8.0 242.
+To run the scripts, the environment should support (1) Maven version 3.2.5 or above, (2) Surefire version 2.14 or above, (3) JUnit version 3 or above, and (4) Java version 1.8 or above.
+Also, the four RTS tools need to be installed.

-The order is the below from 2 to N.
+The order in which scripts run matters.
+The order is the below from 2 to 9.
 ======================================================================

 Scripts overview